aiven/aiven-docs/docs/platform/concepts/vpc-peering.md

 sidebar_label: VPC peering
 ---

-VPC peering supported on the Aiven Platform improves network connectivity and security.
+The VPC peering capability supported on the Aiven Platform improves network connectivity and security.
 It simplifies architecture, helps reduce network latency, and enhances resource sharing while maintaining isolation and control.

 [VPC](/docs/platform/concepts/vpcs) peering is a networking connection between two VPCs.
 It allows private and direct communication between the VPCs with no traffic routing over